NQCD/HonGeAnalysis/README.md

    ```
    Exact same procedure applies to `NQCModels.jl` package.
 </details>

+For those who are confident with Julia and skip the folded instructions, you are highly recommended to check your installed version of `NQCDynamics.jl` and `NQCModels.jl` packages are v0.13.4 and v0.8.19 respectively.
+If you are not sure, please follow the folded content in **Steps**.

 #### Data availibility
 While you are configurating your Julia environment with [HonGeAnalysis](https://github.com/NQCD/HonGeAnalysis), you are recommended to download the conjugate data of this repository in the meantime.
 Please unzip the downloaded compressed file under directory `HonGeAnalysis/`.
 It contains the following data: